sitrox/schemacop/README.md

   - accepts a block with an arbitrary number of Field Lines.

+  - `allow_obsolete_keys`: If enabled (default `false`), this allows arbitrary keys within your hash.
+Keys not specified in your schema will not be validated further, but keys specified explicitly are still validated.

 * `:nil`: accepts a Ruby NilClass instance.
 If you want to allow `nil` as a value in a field, see above for the usage of the suffixes `-!` and `-?` for Field Lines.